-Celestina Cardona-Billington's work has appeared in multiple productions and publications.
-She has a broad array of experiences working as a creative, with notable projects spanning public art, theater and independent publications.
-Spaces that have featured her works include: Museo de Arte Moderno, CICA museum, the DiverseWorks galleries, The Blaffer, Houston Art Car Museum, The MATCH Theater, The Alley Theater, Experimental Action Festival, Counter Current Festival and Houston Zine Fest.
-Her writing has been published in editions of FreePressHouston, The Menial, the Alethea and more.
+Cardona-Billington has been featured in and collaborated on projects that have appeared at: La Mama Experimental Theater Club, Sydney Fusion Festival, Museo de Arte Moderno, CICA museum, the DiverseWorks galleries, The Blaffer, Houston Art Car Museum, The MATCH Theater, The Alley Theater, Experimental Action Festival, Counter Current Festival, Gallery Petite and Houston Zine Fest.
+Her writing has been published in editions of The Indypendent, FreePressHouston, The Menial, the Alethea and more.